 Any child who is entering grades 6-8 in the Fall of 2019 may apply.
 A child must reside in Massachusetts in order to enter the lottery.
 Siblings of current DLA students will receive preference in the lottery.
 Boston residents will receive preference over Non-Boston residents.

-WITH 87.5% OF TEACHING STAFF PEOPLE OF COLOR
+89% FACULTY AND STAFF PEOPLE OF COLOR

 Non-Discrimination and Enrollment of Homeless Students